marctorsoc/marctorsoc.github.io/src/content/posts/2025-02-08-data-science-on-remote.md

 isPinned: false
 ---

-In this post, we'll see some tips and tricks that I use when working (but not only) on remote.
+In this post, I'll share some practical tips and tricks for using a remote machine for data science, covering first the why, then connection, tmux and more.

 *Disclaimer: all info written in this post assumes a Mac as your local, and Ubuntu as remote.
 Most of it should work also with other combinations of these two.*